 To set up secure communication using TLS (SSL), you need to install a CA certificate, and TLS certificate issued by that CA, on each LoadRunner Professional machine.
 It is recommended to manage these certificates using the Certificate Manager.
 You can also use the command line tools to do so.

 Encrypted private keys for certificates are supported in LoadRunner Professional from version 2022 R1.

 LoadRunner Professional provides a default CA and TLS certificate for all LoadRunner Professional machines.
 They are located in the <LoadRunner Professional root>\dat\cert folder.

-However, for a more secure process, create your own CA and issue matching TLS certificates for your machines.
+For a more secure process, create your own CA and issue matching TLS certificates for your machines.
 For details, see Two-way TLS (SSL) authentication.